-Sometimes a balance transfer is not the best choice.
-If transferring a balance ends up costing you a great deal of money, it may not be worth it.
+Sometimes, a balance transfer is not the best choice.
+If transferring a balance costs you a lot of money, it may not be worth it.
 Some circumstances when you may want to decide against a balance transfer are:

-A loan balance transfer may not be a great financial decision if you are a few payments away from paying off that particular loan.
+A loan balance transfer may not be a great financial decision if you are close to paying off the loan.
 You may spend more time and money transferring the balance than you would by just paying it off in the first place.

-Sometimes balance transfers can’t happen right away.
-If you are in a situation where you need money immediately, a balance transfer may not be the quickest solution.
-In those kinds of situations, you may be better off using a credit card account upfront and then and paying that off using the balance transfer funds later.
+If you need money immediately, a balance transfer may not be the quickest solution.
+You may be better off using a credit card account upfront and then paying that off using the balance transfer funds later.

 How Does the Balance Transfer Process Work?

 How do balance transfers work?
-Depending on what kind of financial institution you work with, the process may be quite different.
-For instance, a credit card issuer may have an online balance transfer process, while a bank may require you to fill out a balance transfer application.
-Either way, you should be able to contact your bank or credit card company and then walk you through the balance transfer process.
+The process may be quite different depending on what kind of financial institution you work with.
+For instance, a credit card issuer may have an online balance transfer process.
+At the same time, a bank may require you to fill out a balance transfer application.
+Either way, you should be able to contact your bank or credit card company and walk you through the balance transfer process.